The gentle spirit of an upper class lady is enjoying the hotel.

-The Hotel’s Gift shop – that may have been the pharmacy back in 1892.
+The Hotel’s Gift shop – possibly the pharmacy back in 1892.

-Guests who visit and employees who work here have seen items for sale fly off the shelves, but always land safely on the floor.
-Perhaps she is a little frustrated that she can’t see the items she wants and shows her frustration, but is too polite to break anything, so she controls her frustration.
+Guests who visit and employees who work here have seen items fly off the shelves, but always land safely on the floor.
+Perhaps she is frustrated that she can’t find the items she wants, but is too polite to break anything.
 Or, perhaps she needs some chuckles by surprising the living.

 The usual paranormal activity includes lights that have a mind of their own, and the room’s television turns itself on and off.

-Guests are surprised by cool breezes coming from nowhere, auditory sounds like footsteps and disembodied voices and aromas with no explainable source.
+Guests are surprised by cool breezes coming from nowhere, footsteps and disembodied voices, and aromas with no explainable source.

-More dramatic experiences include various items and guests’ possessions moving around the room by an unseen presence, doors have a mind of their own, and the temperature of the room can change dramatically.
+More dramatic experiences include various items and guests’ possessions moving around the room by an unseen presence, doors that open and close on their own, and dramatic, unexplainable temperature changes.

 Yes indeed!
-Many personal experiences have been reported, and her existence is backed up by hard evidence caught by paranormal investigators.
-She is trying to enjoy in spirit form what she couldn’t do while alive because of the pain she was suffering.
+Many personal experiences have been reported, and the existence of the Beautiful Stranger spirit is backed up by hard evidence caught by paranormal investigators.
+She is trying to enjoy in spirit form what she couldn’t do while alive because of the pain she was in.
 Perhaps she is working through the circumstances of her death, and wants to eventually tell what happened to herself.

 The third floor room of the Beautiful Stranger is popular with the hotel’s guests, as their unseen roommate lets them gently know that she is there.